 - Incompatible because this component declares attribute 'artifactType' with value 'jar' and the consumer needed attribute 'artifactType' with value 'dll'

-All potentially compatible candidate variants are displayed with their attributes.
+In these cases, potentially compatible candidate variants are displayed, showing:

-• Incompatible attributes are presented first, as they usually are the key in understanding why a variant could not be selected.
+• Incompatible attributes: Listed first to help identify why a variant could not be selected.

 Dealing with incompatible variant errors